Ecological Justice | Research | Policy Statements | Church Resources | Living Ecological Justice | Take Action | News

 Use CPJ's engaging resources to engage your faith community in reflection and action towards ecological justice.
 These sermons, prayers, hymns, activities, books, and learning resources are centred on responding to God’s call to faithfully support the flourishing of creation.
 Read more

-Want to take a concrete step towards climate justice?!
+Want to take concrete steps towards climate justice?

 Want to know what CPJ staff have been saying on ecological justice?